-The building layout has two rooms that are separated by a wooden/glass partition that can be secured to the wall to enable the use of one large open plan space.
+The building layout has two rooms which are separated by a wooden/glass partition that can be secured to the wall to enable the use of one large open plan space.
 The hall also has a newly laid secure patio area with seating.
 The hall has a separate well-equipped kitchen, with serving counter, and gas heaters provide heating of the hall.

 The Village Hall Committee ensure that the Hall is well maintained, clean, has the required levels of Indemnity Insurances, and that all safety regulations are adhered to.